Champions League football match suspended after alleged 'racist' incident involving match official - KTVZ

 Champions League football match suspended after alleged ‘racist’ incident involving match official

-The Champions League football match between Paris Saint-Germain and Istanbul Basaksehir was suspended inside the opening 15 minutes following an alleged incident involving one of the match officials, according to European football’s governing body UEFA.
+The Champions League football match between Paris Saint-Germain and Istanbul Basaksehir was suspended inside the opening 15 minutes following an alleged incident involving one of the match officials, according to European football’s governing body UEFA on Tuesday.

 Both sets of players decided to walk off the pitch in apparent protest against an alleged racist comment made by an official towards Basaksehir assistant coach Pierre Webo, who is Cameroonian.